KILTprotocol/docs/docs/sdk/0-core-feature/0_did.md

 The **migration** of a DID means that a light, off-chain DID is anchored to the KILT blockchain, supporting all the features that full DIDs provide.
 In the current version (v1) of the KILT DID protocol, a light DID of the form `did:kilt:light:014nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS` would become a full DID of the form `did:kilt:4nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS`.
 Note that the identifier of the two DIDs, apart from the initial `01` sequence of the light DID, are equal since both DIDs are derived from the same KILT account.

 Once a light DID is migrated, all the credentials collected by the light DID can only be presented using the migrated on-chain DID.
-This is by design, as it is assumed that the user had valid reasons to migrate the DID on chain, and as on-chain DIDs offer greater security guarantees, KILT will reject light DID signatures even in case the original claim in the attestation was generated with that off-chain DID.
+This is by design, as it is assumed that the user had valid reasons to migrate the DID on the chain, and as on-chain DIDs offer greater security guarantees, KILT will reject light DID signatures even in case the original claim in the attestation was generated with that off-chain DID.

 The following code shows how to migrate a light DID to a full DID.
 Attested claim presentations and verifications remain unchanged as adding support for DID migration does not affect the public API that the SDK exposes.